wp-plugins/mycurator/README.txt

 * Simply train with thumbs up/down and weed out off-topic and spam articles
 * The full text and all images for each article are available as a meta box in the WordPress post editor.
 * Attribution to the original article is automatically inserted into the curated post.
-* A bookmarklet allows you to discover content while browsing and add it to your training page for future curation.
+* Get It bookmarklet allows you to discover content while browsing and add it to your training page for future curation.
 * MyCurator finds articles in any language, and all posts are in the native language of your blog.
 * Works with any RSS source of articles including Google alerts, blogs, news feeds and Twitter searches (follows embedded links).
 * Source It Bookmarklet to easily capture feeds.